 Drop in: £13/11 conc

-To book email firstname.lastname@example.org or call 0207 0919 650.
+To book for the term or half email firstname.lastname@example.org or call 0207 0919 650.
 If you are booking for the extra choreography session at a drop in rate please be advised payments can only be accepted in cash.
+Please note booking is not required for a drop-in class.

 Concessions are available for full–time students (with valid NUS or ISIC cards), assistants or professional carers of people with disabilities and those who are recieving Universasl Credit, Pension Credit or Disability Living allowance.